kevintraver/strava2kml/README.md

 strava2kml
 ==========

-Export Strava activities or segments as KML
+Export Strava Segment as KML

+TODO:
+- Export Activities (will require oAuth)
+- Export by URL (will automagically determine if segment or activity)